jrising/arachne/prompts/emailprog.md

 As a first step, identify any specific questions asked in the email or core confusions and relay them back here.
 I will provide any answers if needed to incorporate in the response.
+If the person is local to the Delaware/Mid-Atlantic area, or if they did schoolwork at MIT, Columbia, UC Berkeley, UChicago, LSE, or UD, tell me.

 Please identify which of these programs the person is interested in, or if it is ambiguous, offer a few sentences to help them